ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

         }
 ```

-Add environmental path to your config file (necessary for fastQC process)
+Add environmental path to your config file when running fastQC *EDIT: change nf script to have absolute directory instead of doing this? process-specific environment would be the ideal solution but does not work

 for fastQC:
 ```
-process {
-    withName: fastQC { env { PATH = "$PATH:/usr/local/FastQC/" } }
+env { PATH = "$PATH:/usr/local/FastQC/" }
-}
 ```

 Run Nextflow with Singularity
 When running Nextflow, you will need:
 - the script `(workflows/<step>/<script name>.nf)`
-- the parameter file (an example of the parameter file and a python script that can be used to generate one's own unique parameter file are available in this repo at `WGS-nextflow-workflow/example/normal_params_file_template.json` and `WGS-nextflow-workflow/example/render_normal_params.py`)
+- the parameters file (an example of the params file and a python script to generate it is available in this repo here: `/config/example_pair_params.json`) /* EDIT: this is currently not merged with main and is on branch "params-template *EDIT [EAG]: will merge and reference this files from that branch"
 - the nextflow [config file](https://www.nextflow.io/docs/latest/config.html)
 - the path to your singularity image (.sif file)
 <br>